KTMJ-CD: Analog-to-digital transition

 On September 1, 2010, KTMJ-CA filed an application with the Federal Communications Commission to flash-cut its digital signal into operation on its existing analog allocation on UHF channel 43; the FCC granted a construction permit to build the digital transmitter facility for KTMJ on September 28.
 On September 29, 2011, KTMJ-CA began broadcasting its programming in high definition.

-From June 16, 1982, until the transition to a digital-only signal, the signals of K06KZ (at first), KTMJ-LP and KTMJ-CA (both at the time of the transition), and now KTLJ-CA were audible on radio in the Junction City area on 87.7 FM; television stations broadcasting on VHF channel 6 were audible over this frequency during the analog television era as it coincided with the FM radio band, although this is no longer possible due to the transition to digital television, even for stations that broadcast their digital signals on channel 6.
-After KTLJ-CA converts to digital, it will become the last television station in Kansas broadcasting on analog channel 6 to cease broadcasting its audio on 87.7 FM radio station (after KSNW translator K06LZ in Salina in 2008, and KWCH satellite KBSD-DT in Dodge City when it switched on the official transition date of June 12, 2009).

-Repeaters
+Former translators

 KTMJ-CD operated a translator station that relayed the station's signal to the majority of the Topeka market.
 KTLJ originally held the KTMJ-CA (originally K06KZ from 1982 to 1995 and KTMJ-LP from 1995 to 2001) call letters, before the channel 43 signal in Topeka took over as the main station.
 KTLJ-CA had an application to broadcast its digital signal on UHF channel 46 from a transmitter on a tower located off of Liberty Hall Road (west of Junction City) currently occupied by University of Kansas–owned radio station KANV (91.3 FM).
 The license was canceled on June 1, 2014.